longturn/freeciv21/docs/Coding/hacking.rst

     };

-The values :code:`TILE_UNKNOWN`, and :code:`TILE_KNOWN_SEEN` are straightforward. :code:`TILE_KNOWN_UNSEEN` is
+The values :code:`TILE_UNKNOWN` and :code:`TILE_KNOWN_SEEN` are straightforward. :code:`TILE_KNOWN_UNSEEN` is
-a Tile of which the user knows the terrain, but not recent Cities, roads, etc.
+a Tile of which the user knows the terrain, but not recent Cities, Roads, etc.

 :code:`TILE_UNKNOWN` Tiles never are (nor should be) sent to the client.
 In the past, :code:`UNKNOWN` Tiles that were adjacent to :code:`UNSEEN` or :code:`SEEN` were sent to make the drawing process easier, but this has now